Cookies help us to deliver our services. By using our website, you agree to our use of cookies. Learn more.

 New York Sightseeing Flex Pass

-I recommend this option if you are very clear about what you want to see in New York, or if you like to travel at your leisure without the pressure of having to be squeezing the most out of a sightseeing pass.
+I recommend this option if you are very clear about what you want to see in New York, or if you like to travel at your leisure without the pressure of having to be squeezing the most out of a tourist pass.
 This way, you can visit one or two attractions a day between sightseeing, shopping and visiting free attractions.

 Book the Flex option of the New York Sightseeing Pass

-Included Attractions
+Attractions included

-The One World Observatory| ©Hellotickets
+One World Observatory| ©Hellotickets

-The One World Observatory| ©Hellotickets
+One World Observatory| ©Hellotickets

 One World Observatory

-One World Observatory is located at One World Trade Center, the tallest skyscraper in New York (and the United States) that pays homage to the Twin Towers, destroyed in 9/11.
+The One World Observatory is located at One World Trade Center, the tallest skyscraper in New York (and the United States) that pays homage to the Twin Towers, destroyed in 9/11.
 In addition to its observation deck, the One World Observatory includes interactive activities, stores, restaurants...
 You will see the Hudson River and the Statue of Liberty up close, as well as the Brooklyn Bridge.

 • Price: The general admission ticket costs 32€ per adult and 27€ per child (which includes the Sightseeing Pass).
 Children under 5 years old are free.
 The combined ticket costs €42 per adult and €36 per child, and gives you access to both observation decks.